jmolds/bill_phone/README.md

 ## Recent Updates (May 2025)
 - Switched to direct image storage: All uploaded profile pictures are now converted to JPEG and stored in the database using the `sharp` library.
 Images are always served as JPEG.
+- **Profile image retrieval is now standardized:** All frontend and mobile apps must use the `/family-users/:id/picture` endpoint to display user profile images.
+The backend no longer returns `picture_url` or `picture_data` fields in the `/family-users` API responses.
+All image display logic in the frontend references this endpoint, and all API calls use the HTTPS base URL (`https://api.justinmolds.com`).
+- See the new section below for details on secure image retrieval and display.
 - Simplified database user management: Only the default `postgres` user is used; all custom user scripts removed.
 - Dockerfile and dependencies updated: Added `sharp` for image processing.
 See Dockerfile for required system dependencies.
 - Full CRUD support for family user profiles (create, edit, delete) in both backend and frontend.